julsc256/HR_Analytics_Practice/README.md

     - Hypothesis Testing using p-values (ANOVA)
 6. Created dummy variables for categorical variables
 7. train_test_split
+8. Notes: Model selections and examples of case studies

 Will continue to update as I go through the course.